How to Get a Lubricants & Petroleum Wastes Transport Business License in Dubai

 Why Dubai and Dubai South Free Zone

-Dubai South Business Hub Free Zone is located adjacent to Al Maktoum International Airport and the Jebel Ali Port corridor, giving licence holders direct access to two of the world's busiest logistics gateways.
+Dubai South Business Hub Free Zone is located adjacent to Al Maktoum International Airport and the Jebel Ali Port corridor, giving license holders direct access to two of the world's busiest logistics gateways.
 The UAE handles a significant share of global petroleum product re-exports, and Dubai's road network connects seamlessly to Abu Dhabi, Sharjah, and the wider GCC.

 The free zone model offers 100 per cent foreign ownership, full profit repatriation, and exemption from corporate and personal income taxes.
 These structural advantages make Dubai South a preferred base for international operators seeking a compliant and cost-efficient regional hub.